thesabinelim/comp1531-slackr/README.md

 ### Demonstration

-When you demonstrate this iteration in your week 4 lab, the breakdown will go approximately like this:
+When you demonstrate this iteration in your week 4 lab (week 5 for monday tutes), the breakdown will go approximately like this:

 * 5 minutes of demonstration of the code you produced
 * 5 minutes of demonstration of your stories, assumptions, and plan